raml-org/raml-spec/versions/raml-10/raml-10.md

 |Property   |Description|
 |:----------|:----------|
-| type | A security schemes property that MUST be used to specify the API security mechanisms, including the required settings and the authentication methods that the API supports.
-One supported authentication method is allowed.
+| type | The security schemes property that MUST be used to specify the API security mechanisms, including the required settings and the authentication methods that the API supports.
+One API-supported authentication method is allowed.
 The value MUST be one of the following methods: OAuth 1.0, OAuth 2.0, Basic Authentication, Digest Authentication, Pass Through, x-&lt;other&gt;
 | displayName? | An alternate, human-friendly name for the security scheme.
-| description? | Information that MAY be used to explain a security scheme.
+| description? | Information that MAY be used to describe a security scheme.
 | [describedBy?](#describedby) | A description of the following security-related request components determined by the scheme: the headers, query parameters, or responses.
 As a best practice, even for standard security schemes, API designers SHOULD describe these properties of security schemes.
 Including the security scheme description completes the API documentation.
 | settings? | The [settings](#settings) attribute MAY be used to provide security scheme-specific information.

 An optional **securitySchemes** property is defined for the RAML document root.
-The value of securitySchemes is an object.
-Object properties map security scheme names to security scheme declarations.
+The value of securitySchemes is an object having properties that map security scheme names to security scheme declarations.
 Each authentication pattern supported by the API must be expressed as a component of the **securitySchemes** property value.

 In this example, the Dropbox API supports authentication using OAuth 2.0 and OAuth 1.0: